LearnToRunFast/CS_Notes/DataStructuresAndAlgorithms/Graph.md

         return postorder;
     }

-    /**
-     * Returns the vertices in preorder.
-     * @return the vertices in preorder, as an iterable of vertices */ public Iterable<Integer> pre() {
+    public Iterable<Integer> pre() {
         return preorder;
     }

-    /**
-     * Returns the vertices in reverse postorder.
-     * @return the vertices in reverse postorder, as an iterable of vertices */ public Iterable<Integer> reversePost() {
+    public Iterable<Integer> reversePost() {
         Stack<Integer> reverse = new Stack<Integer>();
         for (int v : postorder)